maxbbraun/accent/README.md

 # Accent

-Accent is a smart picture frame that knows your routine, blends in like paper, and doesn't need any cables.
+Accent is a smart picture frame with a pop of color and no cables.
 Read more about it in [this article](https://medium.com/@maxbraun/meet-accent-352cfa95813a).

 [![Accent](accent-commute.jpg)](https://medium.com/@maxbraun/meet-accent-352cfa95813a)